Athiclairs/Athiclairs.github.io/README.md

 # My GitHub Page

 Welcome to my GitHub page!
-This page is a showcase of my projects and skills.
+This page is a showcase of my shitty projects and skills.

 ---